astroumd/lmtoy/docs/cheatsheet.md

        cd $DATA_LMT
        lmtinfo.py last
        # note the last obsnum, and replace it in the next line
-       make new2 OBSNUM0=$(lmtinfo.py last)
+       make new2

    This process can take a few mins.
-After this, make sure that last.obsnum is updated.
+After this, make sure that last.obsnum is updated correctly.

-3. Record the new value for **last.obsnum**

-        tabcols data_lmt.log 2 | head -1  > last.obsnum

-   (there will be a better way)

-4. Update your script generators
+3. Update your script generators

         cd $WORK_LMT/lmtoy_run/
 	make git git pull